Perrshan/Data-Structure-Tutorial/tree.md

 ```

-The beginning of a tree object is just to create the self.root definition and assign it to None.
+The beginning of a tree object is just to create the `self.root` definition and assign it to `None`.
 It is currently not set to a node from the Node class.

 ### Inserting Values

-To insert values into the tree we can create the following functions within the class
+To insert values into the tree we can create the following functions within the class.

 ```python